Welcome to the Saturna Heritage Centre, housed in the Fog Alarm Building on Saturna's East Point!

-The Saturna Heritage Centre is a volunteer-run interpretation centre focused on the history and other heritage stories of Saturna Island and its Environs.
-The Centre operates from the re-habilitated Fog Alarm Building (FAB) at the East Point Light Station, now within the Gulf Islands National Park Reserve.
+We are a volunteer-run interpretation centre focused on the history and other heritage stories of Saturna Island and its inhabitants.
+The Centre operates from the rehabilitated Fog Alarm Building (FAB) at the East Point Light Station within the Gulf Islands National Park Reserve; however, we are a volunteer-based community-run organization independent of Parks Canada.

 The Centre builds on several important initiatives to insure the project grows as a useful and popular asset for the 350 Saturna Island inhabitants, visitors, and other supporters.